amaechijude/SocialApp/README.md

-# A social media app where people can share posts and/or images, \n
+# A Social Media App

-like posts, follow people and be followed
+This app allows people to share posts and/or images like posts, follow people and be followed